Fawxy/CBPinEntryView/README.md

 [![License](https://img.shields.io/cocoapods/l/CBPinEntryView.svg?style=flat)](http://cocoapods.org/pods/CBPinEntryView)
 [![Platform](https://img.shields.io/cocoapods/p/CBPinEntryView.svg?style=flat)](http://cocoapods.org/pods/CBPinEntryView)

-CBPinEntryView is a view written in Swift to allow easy and slick entry of pins or codes.
+CBPinEntryView is a view written in Swift to allow easy and slick entry of pins, codes or passwords.
 It allows backspacing, dismissal of keyboard and continuing where you left off, the whole code is given as a single String or Int and the view is very easily customisable in code or the storyboard.

 ## Preview